11-12 Chemistry (Lecture and Lab) 2018-2019

 Instructor: Deborah Whaley email@example.com

-Prerequisites: Successful completion of Algebra 1 and Biology.
-Chemistry is a demanding course of study including both science and math, and will require the student to take initiative in working for their own understanding.
+Prerequisites: Completion of Physical Science/IPC, Algebra 1, and Biology with grades of 80 or better.
+Chemistry is a demanding course of study that will require the student to take initiative in working for their own understanding.

 Lecture Course Description: Algebra based chemistry covering significant figures, units, classification, mole concept, stoichiometry, thermochemistry, thermodynamics, kinetics, acids, bases, redox reactions, solutions, atomic structure, molecular geometry, gas laws and equilibrium.
 Students should be expected to work on assignments at home at least 5 hrs each week.